 I am an unmarried woman with no children.
 Each year, and each day, I am grieving the death of my own mother.
 For me, this day reminds me of a lot of hurt.

 Each year, millions of dollars are spent on Mother’s Day cards, flowers, gifts and special meals.
-As a result, for several weeks leading up to this special day, I am confronted with a multitude advertisements in stores, on TV and social media and even in church, all of which serve as glaring reminders of what I am missing and what I long to be.
+As a result, for several weeks leading up to this special day, I’m confronted with Mother’s Day messages in stores, on TV, on social media and even in church.

-Though my life may look different then most women my age, I still have hope knowing God has neither left me nor forsaken me.
-He desires for me to invite Him into my grief and sorrow by bringing my questions, sadness and even anger to Him so He can shower me with His love and bring healing to my heart.
+In the midst of my grief and disappointment, God desires for me to invite Him into my pain.
+He welcomes my questions, sadness and even anger.
+In return, He showers me with His love and brings healing to my heart.

-Matthew 11:28-29 “Come to me, all you who are weary and burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest of your souls.”
+In Matthew 11:28-29 (New International Version), Jesus says, “Come to Me, all you who are weary and burdened, and I will give you rest.
+Take My yoke upon you and learn from Me, for I am gentle and humble in heart, and you will find rest for your souls.”

 What started as an outlet for Ruth to talk about her faith and make friends has actually shown her what Christians can learn from sororities.

 Jessica Harris was addicted to hardcore pornography.
 She wants to tell other struggling women, “You’re not alone.”